SixLabors/docs/articles/imagesharp.web/extensibility.md

 Implement a custom cache when processed images should live somewhere other than the built-in physical filesystem cache or the cloud caches.
 A cache receives the hashed key, encoded stream, and [`ImageCacheMetadata`](xref:SixLabors.ImageSharp.Web.ImageCacheMetadata), then later returns an [`IImageCacheResolver`](xref:SixLabors.ImageSharp.Web.Resolvers.IImageCacheResolver) that can reopen the cached entry.

 If you only need different cache naming rather than a whole new backend, replace [`ICacheKey`](xref:SixLabors.ImageSharp.Web.Caching.ICacheKey) or [`ICacheHash`](xref:SixLabors.ImageSharp.Web.Caching.ICacheHash) instead of writing a new cache.

+Providers and caches sit on hot request paths.
+Keep stream ownership explicit, avoid buffering entire images unless the backend requires it, and make cache metadata decisions consistently so conditional requests and stale entries behave predictably.

 ## Replace the Request Syntax